Strain-Tuned Magnetic Frustration in a Square Lattice $J_1$-$J_2$ Material

-\textbf{Discussion} \\ By resolving both the phonon and magnon modes, we find that the zone boundary magnons display a non-negligible dispersion.
-The direct implication is the presence of higher-order effective magnetic exchange interactions.
-In La$_2$CuO$_4$ and related Mott insulating cuprates, the zone boundary dispersion has been interpreted in terms of a positive ring-exchange interaction that emerges naturally from a {\it single-orbital} Hubbard model~\cite{peng2017influence,IvashkoPRB2017,IvashkoNC2019}.
+\textbf{Discussion} \\ By resolving both the phonon and magnon modes, we find that all samples exhibit a substantial dispersion of magnetic excitations along the AF zone boundary.
+This directly implies the presence of higher-order effective magnetic exchange interactions.
+In La$_2$CuO$_4$ and related Mott insulating cuprates, the zone boundary dispersion has been interpreted in terms of a positive ring-exchange interaction that emerges naturally from a single-orbital Hubbard model~\cite{peng2017influence,IvashkoPRB2017,IvashkoNC2019}.
 There is, however, an important difference between the zone-boundary dispersion of La$_2$CuO$_4$ and La$_2$NiO$_4$: in contrast to La$_2$CuO$_4$, the zone boundary dispersion of La$_2$NiO$_4$ has its maximum at the AF zone boundary $\Sigma$ point rather than at the $X$ point.
-As such, the magnon dispersion of La$_2$NiO$_4$ cannot be described from a single band Hubbard model--at least not in the strong coupling limit where the projection onto a Heisenberg spin Hamiltonian is viable.
+As such, the magnon dispersion of La$_2$NiO$_4$ is (as could be expected) inconsistent with a single-band Hubbard model in the strong coupling limit (where the projection onto a Heisenberg spin Hamiltonian is viable).